AnggaR96s/Reforestation/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## I’m on a whiskey diet.
+I’ve lost three days already.